heptarch/heptarch.github.io/drafts/demon.md

  brass, seem frozen.
-The stationmaster dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, Father of the Railways, that commanding and self-willed presence, seems asleep.
+The stationmaster dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---newspapers wilt with damp---lamps on at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence who shaped the railways, seems asleep.

-But then a bump, and a hideous, low-pitched screech that seems
+ There is a bump, and an odd sound, muffled by the vapour.
+ The stationmaster opens his eyes briefly, then returns to a dream

 <!-- ʕ. *They brought back the king who had been deposed, and gave him
 the anklet whereon the ineffable Name of God had been engraved, and